**NOTE** This Troutbitten story is from early winter, 2017

 The best thing about a float is seeing miles of water as if in one frame.
 It’s like a filmstrip that you can take out and hold in your mind for a while.
 If you’ve done this long enough, then every rock around every bend carries a memory.
 The best island channels hold a group of those stories and offer them up as you float by.
 It’s a photo album.
 The river is a flowing film of your best and worst times on the water — moment by moment passing by.
 And if you’re lucky, you might create a new highlight for the reel.

 — — — — — —

-The day before, I’d snuck away for the last hour of daylight just to wade fish a couple spots I couldn’t get out of my mind.
+The day before, I’d snuck away for the last hour of daylight just to wade fish a couple spots that I couldn’t get out of my mind.
 I don’t always like short trips, but lately I haven’t been passing them up either.
 Give me a chance to put the waders on, and I’ll take it.
 The first spot turned up nothing, but the second had some surprises.